The rest of the world is evolving, but what about health care?

 Arash Maghsoodi received his Doctorate in Physical Therapy from the University of Southern California.
 For his undergraduate studies, he attended San Diego State University and studied Kinesiology.
 After sustaining a career-ending ankle sprain while playing collegiate soccer, he realized how disabling and life-altering injuries can be.
 Arash currently resides in beautiful Santa Monica, California.
 His clinical experience is primarily in the orthopedic and sports setting.
 He has treated a wide variety of conditions ranging from the post-operative individual to the professional athlete.
 Arash is keeping the family legacy of becoming a physical therapist, as his mother is a practicing clinician of 30 years in the Orange County area.

 Craig was born and raised in Blackwood, New Jersey and grew up with a passion for sports.
 Craig played soccer at a competitive level through high school.
 Craig found interest in physical therapy as a career after experiencing it first-hand due to a quadriceps injury.
 Because of this exposure, Craig went on to college at Pennsylvania State University to pursue his Bachelor of Science degree in Kinesiology with a focus in Movement Science.
 Craig has experience with athletes at the D1 level as he worked with Penn State Women’s soccer team.
 After undergrad, Craig packed his bags and drove to California to pursue his Doctor of Physical Therapy at the University of Southern California.
 With his spare time, Craig enjoys golfing, hiking, traveling, and spending time with his wife and dog.
-Craig currently sees patients at Aspire Physical Therapy & Sports Performance in Glendale.
-Craig has a special interest in adolescent athletic development, ACL rehab, and overhead athletes.
+Craig has a special interest in adolescent athletic development, soccer [P]Rehab and performance, and ACL rehab.

 Michael was born and raised in Northern California but now currently resides in Sunny SoCal ever since attending the University of California, Los Angeles as an undergraduate majoring in physiology.
 After his undergraduate studies, he received his Doctorate in Physical Therapy from cross-town rival the University of Southern California.